OHELLEL/MatrixEngine/README.md

 # What is MatrixEngine?

-MatrixEngine is a rich yet simple javascript library for Data/Image Processing, MatrixEngine is declarative and asynchronous, and it uses web workers to process data, so it doesn't block the main thread.
+MatrixEngine is a rich yet simple javascript library for Data/Image Processing, MatrixEngine is declarative and asynchronous, and it uses web workers and the GPU to process data, so it doesn't block the main thread.

 # Browser Support: